Pressure regulator

-Both types of regulator use feedback of the regulated pressure as input to the control mechanism, and are commonly actuated by a spring loaded diaphragm or piston reacting to changes in the feedback pressure to control the valve opening, and in both cases the valve should be opened only enough to maintain the set regulated pressure.
+Both types of regulator use feedback of the regulated pressure as input to the control mechanism and are commonly actuated by a spring-loaded diaphragm or piston reacting to changes in the feedback pressure to control the valve opening.
+In both cases, the valve should be opened only enough to maintain the set regulated pressure.
 The actual mechanism may be very similar in all respects except the placing of the feedback pressure tap.
-As in other feedback control mechanisms, the level of damping is important to achieve a balance between fast response to a change in the measured pressure, and stability of output.
+As in other feedback control mechanisms, the level of damping is important to achieve a balance between fast response to a change in the measured pressure and stability of output.
 Insufficient damping may lead to hunting oscillation of the controlled pressure, while excessive friction of moving parts may cause hysteresis.

 Pressure reducing regulator

 Operation

-A pressure reducing regulator's primary function is to match the flow of gas through the regulator to the demand for gas placed upon it, whilst maintaining a sufficiently constant output pressure.
+A pressure-reducing regulator's primary function is to match the flow of gas through the regulator to the demand for fluid placed upon it, whilst maintaining a sufficiently constant output pressure.
 If the load flow decreases, then the regulator flow must decrease as well.
-If the load flow increases, then the regulator flow must increase in order to keep the controlled pressure from decreasing due to a shortage of gas in the pressure system.
+If the load flow increases, then the regulator flow must increase in order to keep the controlled pressure from decreasing because of a shortage of fluid in the pressure system.
 It is desirable that the controlled pressure does not vary greatly from the set point for a wide range of flow rates, but it is also desirable that flow through the regulator is stable and the regulated pressure is not subject to excessive oscillation.

 A pressure regulator includes a restricting element, a loading element, and a measuring element: